What is a hybrid car & how does it work?

 Series hybrid

 In a series hybrid, there is usually no connection between the combustion engine and the wheels, meaning the powering of the car is purely down to the electric motor.
-The engine powers the electric batteries, extending their range, which is why this model is also known as a range extender hybrid.
+Because the engine powers the electric batteries it extends their range, giving this model the title range-extender hybrid.

-This model is especially good for stop-start driving, making them a popular choice for London taxis where reduced CO2 emissions result in exemptions from the ULEZ charge.
-On the other hand, it’s not the best option for performance driving as the combustion engine can’t provide assistance like a full hybrid.
+Great in stop-start driving, they are a popular choice for London taxis where reduced CO2 emissions result in exemptions from the ULEZ charge.
+On the other hand, it’s not the best option for performance driving as the combustion engine can’t assist as it would in a full hybrid.

 Brands that currently have series hybrid models include: